 14. Keep texting etiquette in mind

 Of course, you’re not going to be purposefully rude when you initiate contact with a woman via text (or a man), but it’s easier than you think to accidentally come off as rude over text.
 You can’t really gauge the tone of the person, and an attempt at being funny on texts might just seem like the rudest comment ever.
+Here are a few handy tips:

 15. Don’t overthink it, go with the flow

-So, there you have it.
-The best tips for texting for a date.
 Once you use these tips and manage to be your charming self despite the nervousness, you’re going to be on your way toward a (hopefully) wonderful first date.
 If that date doesn’t work out, however, we’ll see you back here the next time a Tinder match excites you enough to warrant another “texting for dating” lesson.